DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 First, and most obvious solution would be to simply go back to callback based event handling.
 But callbacks leave much to be desired.

-For a full-fledged, robust way to deal with events/streams would be to use the ubiquitous Reactive Extensions Library for JavaScript - [RxJS](https://rxjs-dev.firebaseapp.com/).
+A full-fledged, robust way to deal with events/streams would be to use the ubiquitous Reactive Extensions Library for JavaScript - [RxJS](https://rxjs-dev.firebaseapp.com/).

 Eventually, ECMAScript standardization of [Observables](https://github.com/tc39/proposal-observable)